 Maldives 'disappointed' Nasheed won't travel to Britain

-The Maldives government said Monday it was "disappointed" that jailed former leader Mohamed Nasheed would not travel to Britain for surgery after he rejected a demand that a relative stay behind to guarantee his return.
+The Maldives government said Monday it was "disappointed" that jailed former leader Mohamed Nasheed would not travel to Britain for surgery after he rejected a demand for a relative to guarantee his return.

 The government had said Nasheed, whose conviction last year on terror-related charges has been widely criticised, could travel to Britain for 30 days to receive urgent spinal cord surgery.

-He was due to leave late Sunday, but his lawyer accused the government of introducing the "illegal" last-minute condition to the deal, brokered by diplomats from India, Sri Lanka and Britain.
+He was due to leave late Sunday under a deal brokered by diplomats from India, Sri Lanka and Britain, but his lawyer accused the government of introducing the "illegal" last-minute condition.

 "The government reneged on the agreed deal at the last minute, demanding a close family member of Nasheed remain in Male, effectively as a hostage, until he returns from the UK," Hassan Latheef told AFP.

 "If Nasheed does anything that will breach the terms of the agreement by the government, the family member could then be criminally prosecuted," Latheef said.

 "This kind of blackmail is illegal, unheard of in international affairs, and totally outrageous."

 The foreign ministry said the law required any prisoner requesting treatment abroad to sign a document committing to return which must be co-signed by a guarantor.

 In a tweet, it said the government was "disappointed by the refusal of former president Nasheed to travel to UK for surgery, as requested by himself".

 Home Minister Umar Naseer told reporters Nasheed would only be allowed to travel if he provided a guarantor for his return to serve the remainder of his 13-year jail sentence.